 What happened to Australia’s oil refineries

-Port Stanvac, 2003: nobody said anything
+Port Stanvac, 2003: no government response

 ExxonMobil shut its Port Stanvac refinery in Adelaide in 2003.
 Howard government.
 The minister for industry, tourism and resources was Ian Macfarlane.
 He issued no statement.
 Offered no rescue package.
 No transition fund.